Bloom9909/KRNL_Legacy_SeliwareCustomUI/README.md

 [/] Fixed "Install Roblox from Microsoft Store" error

-# If you find any errors dm meowbloom2on discord
+# If you found any errors, feel free to dm meowbloom2on discord